nazmi/esp-buggy/docs/FEATURES.md

 [TOC]

-High speed buggy is very achievable by all groups, but cornering will punish those who overlook their control algorithm.
+High-speed buggy is very achievable by all groups, but cornering will punish those who overlook their control algorithm.
-Either the buggy will overshoot at high speed, or the buggy will slow down and take the corner wisely.
+Either the buggy will overshoot at high speed or the buggy will slow down and take the corner wisely.
-Is there a way to corner without lowering current speed?
+Is there a way to corner without lowering the speed?
 Of course, it is possible with the correct implementation of signal processing.
 Signal processing is important for line following robot to achieve stability in performance.
 Simply reading the output of the sensors will not give meaningful components to the software if it is not processed the correct way.
 This page discusses our attempt to get the best out of the buggy system by incorporating hardware and software solutions to the stated problem.